ArmstrongSubero/AI-from-Scratch-in-C/README.md

 # AI from Scratch in C

-This repository contains the source code for *AI from Scratch in C*, and is the official code repository for the book.
+This repository contains the source code for *AI from Scratch in C: From Perceptrons to Large Language Models*, and is the official code repository for the book.